Jason Chan

 Bio

 Jason earned his BA from the University of Hong Kong.
-He then studied Glaciology and History of Science for his MPhil at the Scott Polar Research Institute, University of Cambridge.
+He then studied Glaciology and History of Science for his MPhil in Polar Studies at the Scott Polar Research Institute, University of Cambridge.
 His previous works examined the history of environmental and energy cooperation in the Cold War Arctic and the history of Soviet glaciology in High Mountain Asia.